 If the server discovers valid certificate and key files named

 server-key.pemin the data directory, it enables support for encrypted connections by clients.
-(The files need not have been generated automatically; what matters is that they have the indicated names and are valid.)
+(The files need not have been generated automatically; what matters is that they have those names and are valid.)

 If the server does not find valid certificate and key files in the data directory, it continues executing but without support for encrypted connections.